-Baby Basics is a health literacy program that helps pregnant moms read, understand, and act upon health information.
-Baby Basics was created for underserved families by The What to Expect Foundation, named after the bestselling pregnancy guide, What to Expect When You’re Expecting.
+Baby Basics is a health literacy program that helps pregnant moms read, understand, and act upon pregnancy information.
+Baby Basics was created for underserved families by The What to Expect Foundation in New York City.
+The Baby Basics program has the following goals:

 - Provide comprehensive and easy-to-read prenatal materials that are not only beautiful but also serve as a catalyst for learning and family literacy.

 - Empower underserved parents to be active participants and effectively navigate the healthcare system, advocating on their own behalf and on behalf of their children and families.